 As the pandemic begins to wind down across the United States, both consumers and insurers will likely be reassessing how their needs and preferences have changed.
 The question is whether carriers will be able to build upon the innovations they implemented to adapt during the COVID-19 outbreak.

-The industry has both opportunities to capitalise on the momentum spurred by the confluence of catastrophic events, as well as a number of potential challenges that might stand in their way (figure 9).
+The industry has both opportunities to capitalize on the momentum spurred by the confluence of catastrophic events, as well as a number of potential challenges that might stand in their way (figure 9).

 Since group insurance revenues are tied directly to employment levels, all of the layoffs, business shutdowns, and subsequent benefit plan cancellations prompted by the COVID-19 outbreak could have exerted enormous top-line pressure on insurers.
 There was also concern over a sharp increase in claims fueled by employees exposed to the virus.
 However, the overall impact was buffered to some extent by several factors.